agabekian/data-structures-and-algorithms/java/datastructures/singly-linked-list-readme.md

 _middle()_ Returns val of the middle node.
 Build on reverse() method which now have a counter to track list length.

-_zip()_ Given two linked list args, method"Stitches" and mutates and returns  L1 list after re-linking alternatively nodes between l1 and l2
+_zip()_ Given two linked list args, method"Stitches" and mutates and returns  L1 list after re-t add . linking alternatively nodes between l1 and l2